 And lead us not into temptation,

-In the Lord’s Prayer, this request to God is for both physical food (sustenance) and spiritual food.
+In the Lord’s Prayer, this request to God is for both physical food (sustenance) and spiritual food, daily bread for life itself, and the bread of life.
 (See this post on how to pray according to scripture).

 Another significant symbolism for bread in the Bible is, of course, how bread symbolizes Christ’s body, which He gave up for us.
 We’ll cover that in detail below.

 Take a moment to think of as many references to bread in the Bible as you can, then compare it to my list below.
-You may be amazed as how the symbolism of bread in the Bible illustrates God’s faithfulness, grace, and, even life itself.
+You may be amazed at how the symbolism of bread in the Bible illustrates God’s faithfulness, grace, and even life itself.

 Bread Symbolizes God’s Provision and Our Survival

-As mentioned above, one of the first things we think about when we think about the significance of bread in the Bible is in Exodus 16.
-God provided daily manna to sustain the Israelites as they wandered in the desert.
-He did this because He provides for His children and their survival depended on it.
+As mentioned above, one of the first pieces of scripture we think about when it comes to the significance of bread in the Bible is Exodus 16.
+God provided delicious, daily manna, like the physical daily bread, to sustain the Israelites as they wandered in the desert.
+He did this because He provided for His children, and their survival depended on it.

-While manna doesn’t rain down from heaven today (oh, that it would!), we still depend on God for our sustenance today.
-He allows the crops to grow and gives us everything else we need to live this side of heaven.
+While manna doesn’t rain down from heaven today (oh, that it would!), we still depend on the living Father God for our sustenance today.
+He allows the crops to grow and gives us everything else we need to live on this side of heaven.

 Look around and remember that Jehovah Jireh promises to give us what we need.
 He will never fail us.